Ritual Policies

 Darchei Noam validates the Jewish identity of those who identify as Jewish through both matrilineal and patrilineal descent.
 Jews who identity as Jewish through patrilineal descent will be considered Jewish for Darchei Noam religious purposes (i.e. aliyot, minyan, b’nai mitzvah).
 We recognize this differs from a traditional approach; however, we are mindfully choosing to lift up the value of inclusivity as we desire to build the Jewish community and not exclude from it.

-Likewise, the Darchei Noam clergy will educate and encourage all members who identify as Jewish through patrilineal descent to consider taking steps toward traditional conversion to ensure that their Jewish status is never called into question.
-At Darchei Noam we will strive to educate not mandate and be mindful of everyone’s unique Jewish journey.
+If desired by a congregant, the Darchei Noam clergy will be happy to educate and mentor all members who identify as Jewish through patrilineal descent who wish to have a traditional conversion to ensure that their Jewish status in other Jewish establishments is never called into question.
+At Darchei Noam, our openness to Jewish descent, matrilineal and patrilineal, is a natural part of our inclusivity.
+We will always offer education for those who desire it, but not mandate and be mindful of everyone’s unique Jewish journey.

 Kashrut Policy